codetermination/NewNet/README.md

 ```python
 python3 RunNewNet.py -t True
 ```
-Yout model will be saved with the current date and time.
+Your model will be saved with the current date and time.
 The dataset can be changed in settings.py.

+[1] Ronneberger, O. et al: <a href="https://arxiv.org/abs/1505.04597">U-Net: Convolutional Networks for Biomedical Image Segmentation</a>, 2015